instructlab/community/README.md

 # Welcome to the InstructLab Community repository🔬

 The mission of the InstructLab (**L**arge-scale **A**lignment for chat**B**ots) project is to leverage innovative techniques that overcome challenges in Large Language Model (LLM) training.
 InstructLab uses a taxonomy based curation process, along with synthetic data generation, that allows the open source community to submit contributions to existing LLMs in an accessible way.
+You can find more details in article [What is InstructLab?](https://www.redhat.com/en/topics/ai/what-is-instructlab)

 InstructLab is made up of several projects that are defined as codebases and services with different release cycles.
 Collectively, these enable large-model development.
 This repository shares InstructLab's activity and collaboration details across the community and include the most current information about the project.
 Related repositories include the following: